Tuesday, 5 December 2006

 Tomorrow, I won't remember them.
 If not tomorrow, perhaps next week I will forget them.
 I never remember their names any way.
 And I never tag them.
 I like them as they are, random, unexpected, like ships crossing and the passing glimpses into other parallel universes.
 Sometimes interesting, sometimes ordinary.
 Sometimes, I don't like them so much.

 They are like the companions on a long train journey from my childhood.
-And I think of the giant beehive, all round the world, every where people with hopes, joys, illnesses, memories, sadness, visting beautiful places, missing places and people.
+And I think of the giant beehive, all round the world, every where people with hopes, joys, illnesses, memories, sadness, visiting beautiful places, missing places and people.
 It is good to be part of that beehive.

 This Year's Popular Posts